 Looksery developed an application that modifies facial features in real-time.
 Snapchat acquired them in September 2015 for 150 million dollars and used their technology to launch a new feature that we call today, filters.
-We will talk shortly about why this is a good investment.
-Although Snapchat calls them Lenses it hasn’t caught on with the public.
-The user end of this application may look really easy to carry out but complications arise with what goes behind the scenes.
-In this post we will decipher the engineering behind Lenses and see how Snapchat filters work.
+We will talk shortly about why this is a sound investment.
+Although Snapchat calls them Lenses, it hasn’t caught on with the public.
+The user end of this application may look really easy to carry out, but complications arise with what goes behind the scenes.
+In this post, we will decipher the engineering behind Lenses and see how Snapchat filters work.

 Rediscovering an old discovery

 Face detection is not a new technology.
 Facebook has had that for a long time.
 The digital cameras you owned before even using DSLRs also detected a lot of faces.
 So it’s common knowledge that it’s not rocket science.
 But the extent to which Snapchat filters find the face might be a little over your digital SLRs league.